 - Whether the Responding Student has a history of arrests or records from a prior school indicating a history of violence;

-- Whether the Responding Student threatened further sexual and gender-based misconduct or other violence against the victim or others;
+- Whether the Responding Student threatened further sexual and gender-based misconduct or other violence against the Reporting Individual or others;

 - Whether the sexual violence was committed by multiple perpetrators;